Brunotorres15/Brunotorres15/README.md

 -->
 - ⚡ Graduating in Analysis and Systems Development.
 - 🔭Curious and Passionate about everything in the world of technology!
-- ⚡ Currently interested and studying Backend Development using Python and Django, also a little bit of Frontend using React.
+- ⚡ Currently interested and studying Backend Development using Nodejs, Typescript/Javascript, Nestjs, MongoDB... also some Python and Django.
-- 🔭 I have some knowledge in Data Analysis, Computer Vision and Deep Learning.
+- 🔭 I also have knowledge in Data Analysis, Computer Vision and Deep Learning.

 - 📫 Linkedin: https://www.linkedin.com/in/bruno-torres-163752189/
 - 📫 Medium: https://medium.com/@brunotorres_85976